LpeX/kilo-tool-readme/README.md

 Note: The value **"32770"** is used to identify when the character is crouching and the value **"32769"** is used to identify when the character is standing.

-9. Now that you've double clicked the address, it should appear in the bottom box below. right click it and select **"Find out what accesses this address"**
+9. Now that you've double-clicked the address, it should appear in the bottom box below. right-click it and select **"Find out what accesses this address"**

 10. Hit yes to the confirmation.
 You will see a list of instructions, you will need to select the instruction that holds both **“R13+R12”**.
 See below: